msaber2015/crawler/README.md

 - send Get Request to http://localhost:8080/map?url=https://monzo.com
 - you can change value of url parameter

-# Crwaler will take time to crawl all links in given page s Please wait and Track The logs
+# Crawler will take time to crawl all links in given page so Please wait and Track The logs